Copilot-Language/copilot-sbv/README.md

 Dependencies
 =============
-copilot-sbv depends on the [SBV](http://hackage.haskell.org/package/sbv) library to generate hard real-time C code.
+copilot-sbv depends on the latest [SBV](http://hackage.haskell.org/package/sbv) library to generate hard real-time C code.
+It is recommanded to obtain it from the git [repository](https://github.com/LeventErkok/sbv/), and compile it yourself (ghc 7.10 needed).

 Resources
 =========